joshuagryphon/plastid/docs/source/concepts/gff3.rst

     spans multiple chromosomes)
   - The end of the `GFF3`_ file

-Because so many features are held in memory, assembling `GFF3`_ files requires much more memory than a `BED`_ file.
+Because so many features must be held in memory before a feature can be assembled from subfeatures, assembling a transcript form a `GFF3`_ file requires much more memory than simply reading a transcript from a single line of a `BED`_ file.

+ .. _gff3-write-assembler:

 Writing your own assembler
 ..........................